AppliedLogicSystems/ALSProlog/docs/docs/guide/8-Global-Variables,-Destructive-Update-&-Hash-Tables.md

 points concerning this.)
 Because both the associated term and value may occur on the heap, both a term and its associated value can contain uninstatiated variables.

-## 8.1 ‘Named’ Global Variables
+## 8.1 'Named' Global Variables

 The underlying primitive predicates set_global/2 and get_global/2 defined in the next section maintain a uniform global association list.
 This has the disadvantage that as the number of distint associations to be mainted grows, the performance of both set_global/2 and get_global/2 will degrade.
-The facility described in this section avoids this problem by providing individual global variables which are accessed by programmer-specified unary predicates; hence this mechanism is said to provide ‘named global variables.’
+The facility described in this section avoids this problem by providing individual global variables which are accessed by programmer-specified unary predicates; hence this mechanism is said to provide 'named global variables.'
 ```
 make_gv/1
 make_gv(Name)